Proposed Constitutional Amendment

 In addition, some of the items that were in the Platform as bullet points were formatted in to complete sentences in paragraph form.

 For comparison, you will find the current Platform on the United Utah Party website here.

 The United Utah Party is focused on good government - the process by which our laws are made and executed.
 We believe that good government requires transparency, fairness, and a robust and civil debate.
 We believe that public policy should ultimately reflect the will of the people.
 Public servants must act with integrity and according to their oaths of office.

 We do not require candidates or members to agree on all issues.
 That is why we do not, as a party, take rigid sides on most issues.
 Candidates and members can take sides, but the party doesn’t have a litmus test.

 The United Utah Party is not ideological.
 We ask instead that people come to the political process with good will and good faith.
 Being a Uniter means doing the listening and the hard work required to find common ground.
 We persuade when we can, extend a hand of friendship when we cannot, and respect the voice of the people either way.

 These guidelines set us apart from other political parties.
 The United Utah Party believes that solutions can be found to the pressing problems of society using a pragmatic approach, finding common ground with others, and encouraging widespread public involvement in the resolution of public policy issues.
 We believe in the worth of all individuals in a society and assert that engagement by all is the best means for operating a democratic republic.

-Support election reforms that expand participation and limit the influence of partisan insiders
+Expand participation and limit the influence of partisan insiders

-Support increased funding for public education as a vehicle for sustained economic growth, an engaged citizenry, and to equip students for a rapidly changing world .
+We support increased funding for public education as a vehicle for sustained economic growth, an engaged citizenry, and to equip students for a rapidly changing world .
 Promote policies that balance the empowerment of teachers with accountability to ensure that funds are used effectively.